genouest/GenouestBlastBundle/Resources/doc/index.rst

 The Genouest\Bundle\BlastBundle\Constraints\FastaFileValidator extends Symfony\Component\Validator\Constraints\FileValidator, so you can use the same validation options with it (maxSize in this example).

 By default, the blast form allow sequences as big as 100Mb.
-Keep it mind that this limitation is also affected by apache configuration.
+Keep it mind that this limitation is also affected by the PHP server configuration.